hashicorp/terraform-provider-google/website/docs/r/compute_network.html.markdown

   Maximum Transmission Unit in bytes.
 The minimum value for this field is 1460 and the maximum value is 1500 bytes.

+* `enable_ula_internal_ipv6` -
+  (Optional)
+  Enable ULA internal ipv6 on this network.
+Enabling this feature will assign a /48 from google defined ULA prefix fd20::/20.

+* `internal_ipv6_range` -
+  (Optional)
+  When enabling ula internal ipv6, caller optionally can specify the /48 range they want from the google defined ULA prefix fd20::/20.
+The input must be a valid /48 ULA IPv6 address and must be within the fd20::/20.
+Operation will fail if the speficied /48 is already in used by another resource.
+  If the field is not speficied, then a /48 range will be randomly allocated from fd20::/20 and returned via this field.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.